vivo-ai-lab/BlueLM/README_EN.md

 We added BlueLM inference code based on the [vllm](https://github.com/vllm-project/vllm) inference framework.
 The code is in the `example/vllm` directory.

+The required version of the NVIDIA driver to install is 525.125.06, and the CUDA version should be 12.1.

 ```
 python -m venv vllm
 source vllm/bin/activate